The Amplituhedron BCFW Triangulation: Boundaries of BCFW Cells

-By repeating the argument of Proposition~\ref{prop:domino} it is easily seen that not only every $\star'\in\Var\setminus\star$ is nonzero, it also has the expected sign of Corollary~\ref{cor:signs_of_1by1_2by2}. \end{proof} The generation algorithm can be translated into an algorithmic decorated permutation, which we denote by $\pi_{a,\star}$ according to the receipt of Lemma~\ref{sigma_and_the_algorithm}.
+By repeating the argument of Proposition~\ref{prop:domino} it is easily seen that not only every $\star'\in\Var\setminus\{\star\}$ is nonzero, it also has the expected sign of Corollary~\ref{cor:signs_of_1by1_2by2}. \end{proof} The generation algorithm can be translated into an algorithmic decorated permutation, which we denote by $\pi_{D,\star}$ according to the recipe of Definition~\ref{sigma_and_the_algorithm} {(recall that $\pi_D$ is the permutation associated with $D$).
+When the decorated permutation of a chord diagram $D'$ is denoted differently than $\pi_{D'}$, for example $\rshs{i}{\pi_D}$ which will appear later, we shall denote $\pi_{D',\star}$ with a $\star$ subscript, for example $\rshs{i}{\pi_D}_\star$}.
 Recall Definition~\ref{def:nicer_form_pi_alpha}.
 It will be convenient in what follows to use slightly different notations for the same permutation, and to write it in terms of the chords $c_i,$ enumerated according to their starting point, rather than $c'_i$ which are enumerated according to their endpoints.
-We will write $c_i=(a_i,a_i+1,b_i,b_i+1),$ and then the permutation $\pi_a$ reads
+We will write $c_i=(a_i,a_i+1,b_i,b_i+1),$ and then the permutation $\pi_D$ reads